-An onboard voltage monitor will scan the CPU Core, Chipset, +1.8V, +3.3V, +5V, +12V, -12V, +3.3V Standby, +5V Standby and VBAT voltages continuously.
+An onboard voltage monitor will scan the CPU Core, Chipset, +1.5V, +3.3V, +5V, +12V, +5V Standby and VBAT voltages continuously.
 Once a voltage becomes unstable, a warning is given or an error message is sent to the screen.
-Users can adjust the voltage thresholds to define the sensitivity of the voltage monitor.